OfficeDev/Microsoft-Teams-Samples/samples/app-anonymous-users/csharp/FacebookAuth/README.md

-# Create and facebook app.
+# Create an Facebook App.

 1. Open [Meta for Developers](https://developers.facebook.com/) and login with your facebook credentials.